chriswailes/compiler-examples/kazoo/chapter 4/Chapter4-old.md

 		@st		= Hash.new
 	end

-The {RLTK::CG::Module} class is the LLVM construct that contains all of the functions and global variables in a chunk of code.
+The {RCGTK::Module} class is the LLVM construct that contains all of the functions and global variables in a chunk of code.
 In many ways, it is the top-level structure that the LLVM IR uses to contain code.
-The {RLTK::CG::Builder} object is a helper object that makes it easy to generate LLVM instructions.
+The {RCGTK::Builder} object is a helper object that makes it easy to generate LLVM instructions.
 Instances of the Builder class keep track of the current place to insert instructions and has methods to create new instructions.
 The symbol table (`@st`) keeps track of which values are defined in the current scope and what their LLVM representation is.
 In this form of Kazoo, the only things that can be referenced are function parameters.
 As such, function parameters will be in this map when generating code for their function body.

 With these basics in place, we can start talking about how to generate code for each expression.